CleanMindsCoachingGroup/libraries/primeng-library/README.md

 ## HTTP Api calls handling features

-The library includes a HTTP client proxy ApiService with get, post, put, delete and patch methods.
+The library includes a HTTP client proxy WebApiService with get, post, put, delete and patch methods.
 This service:

 * uses the the `authorization` object passed to clean minds library module initialization for check the user authentication, through HttpInterceptorService.
 * returns the result JSON of the request.